How to use Zoom if you haven’t before

 To connect you need the meeting ID and the password.
-Go to the home page and click on the next First Friday meeting to find this information.
+Go to the home page and click on the next First Friday meeting (or whatever event you are wanting to join) to find this information.
 NOTE that you need to be registered with Zoom (it’s free) and you need to be logged in before you can join the meeting.
 Why?
 Because there have been numerous ‘zoom bombings’ where highly unwanted and very disturbing material has been posted to a Zoom conversation by bad people.
 One way to protect us from this is by asking you to log on before joining the meeting.

 When we are listening to others your microphone will be muted by us.
 That’s to keep stray noises you don’t even know you are making from disrupting everyone’s ability to hear properly.
 If we are in conversation then your microphones will be live.
 That’s controlled by us.